cpmpercussion/myo-to-osc/README.md

 to data from the EMG sensors and the IMU.
 For Myo firmware v1.0 and up, access to the output of Thalmic's own gesture recognition is also available.

-The code is primarily developed on Linux and has been tested on Windows and MacOS.
+The code is primarily developed on Linux.

-Thanks to Jeff Rowberg's example bglib implementations (https://github.com/jrowberg/bglib/), which helped me get started with understanding the protocol.

 # Requirements